Template-Guided Reconstruction of Pulmonary Segments with Neural Implicit Functions: Problem Formulation

 The annotations within the \emph{Lung3D} dataset are meticulously crafted through a collaborative process.
-Each annotation is labor-intensive, typically demanding approximately \textbf{3 hours} for every case.
-The initial annotation process is done by a junior radiologist according to the following protocol.
-Initially, the annotations of airways were created as they serve as a prerequisite for distinguishing arteries and veins within non-contrast CT scans.
-Then, the annotations for arteries and veins were created, with intra-segmental vein and intersegmental vein differentiated.
+Each annotation is labor-intensive, typically requiring approximately \textbf{3 hours} for each case.
+The initial annotation process is done by a junior radiologist according to the following protocol. \revisedprev{Initially, the annotations of airways were created as they serve as a prerequisite for distinguishing arteries and veins within non-contrast CT scans.
+Then, annotations for arteries and veins were created, with intra-segmental vein and intersegmental vein differentiated.
 Subsequently, the annotations of intersegmental regions were created primarily along the annotated intersegmental vein.
-Finally, the annotations of pulmonary segments were generated according to the boundaries that were established in the previous step.
-This sequential approach ensured that the annotations of pulmonary segments were based on the accurate delineation of airways, intersegmental regions, and other relevant anatomical structures.
+Finally, annotations of pulmonary segments were generated according to the boundaries that were established in the previous step.
+This sequential approach ensured that the annotations of pulmonary segments were based on accurate delineation of airways, intersegmental regions, and other relevant anatomical structures.
 Finally, a senior radiologist confirms the manual annotation for accuracy and consistency.
 Due to the unique anatomy of pulmonary segments (Sec. \ref{subsec:ps_reconstruction}), each segment lacks a clearly defined boundary surface derived solely from image contrast.
 Therefore, manual labeling based exclusively on image contrast may introduce bias into the final reconstruction.} \revisedtwo{Finally, we note that the original CT scans will not be made publicly available to comply with data protection laws and safeguard patient privacy.}